kkwong44/brainpower/README.md

 The code can be copied and paste directly into the validator to perform the test.
 A report will be generated with the test results where it identified the errors.
 The validator will show passed when the code is free of error.

 ### Validation Reports
-The following reports show all HTML pages, CSS code and JavaScripts have passed the test.
+The following reports show all HTML pages, CSS code and JavaScript have passed the test.

 *Home Page - index.html*